SteveOv/ebop_maven/README.md

 held in Litomyšl, Czech Republic during September 2024.
 The [kopal2024](https://github.com/SteveOv/ebop_maven/tree/kopal2024) branch supports this.

+**This branch**
+Investigation into moving to a mulitple input CNN model.

 Ongoing development continues in main.

 ## Overview